 To configure a post-deploy phase, head over to the settings for the stage you are looking to set it for.
 And hit Enable Post-Deploy.

 Here you can set the commands you’d like to run.
 Each line contains its own command.
-For example, the following script would be split up and run as three separate commands:
+For example, the following script would be split up and run as two separate commands:

 Finally, hit Save once you are done.

 Now any deployments to this stage will run your commands as a part of the post-deploy phase in the deployment workflow.

 Seed will pick an environment based on the first service that is deployed as a part of your app.
 This means that if you only have one service then the Post-Deploy phase will have the same environment as your builds.